Do Go On - 361 - The Hollywood Bandit

 No relation.

-To who?
+To whom?

-To John Davis.
+to John Davis.

-How am I supposed to know that?
+How are I supposed to know that?

 What a weird question, Dave.

-I'm so sorry, Jesse, that you did that.
+I'm so sorry, Jesse did that.

 I forgot that you don't know John Davis.